rehierl/node-tree-outliner/1-0-mathematics/1-2-4-relationships.md

 (A equal-to B)

 * `(A == B) := ((A union B) == (A isect B))`
-* i.e. every element in both sets is common to both
+* i.e. all elements are common to both
 * i.e. `A` and `B` are equal to each other
 * i.e. `equal-to` has no orientation
 * `(A == B) <-> (A subset-of B) and (B subset-of A)`